Project name: Stem UNlimited Raise thanks to Arts at School in Europe

 - To help teachers develop their skills regarding STEM and creativity fostering creative thinking and sense of initiative, useful to find innovative solutions to individual and collective challenges.

-- To help students, including students with disabilities, SEN and/or social and economic disadvantage, to handle the pandemic social and emotional repercussions through new opportunities of self-expression exploring contamination between STEM and arts.
+- To offer students, including students with disabilities, SEN and/or social and economic disadvantage, new opportunities of self-expression exploring contamination between STEM and arts.

 - To foster students’ awareness, relational and communication skills and their ability to think out of the box.

-- Initial analysis of the current situation in partner countries regarding STEM achievements by students and education methodologies in place, including best practices, and investigation of teachers’ and education professionals’ needs in terms of skills development and innovative teaching.
+- Initial analysis of the current situation in partner countries regarding STEM achievements and education methodologies in place, including good practices, and investigation of teachers’ and education professionals’ needs in terms of skills development and innovative teaching.

 - Development of the E-learning platform as a “virtual classroom” for training teachers and students which will host all training materials.